Hacking Task Confounder in Meta-Learning

 \subsection{Drug Activity Prediction}

-Following \cite{yao2021improving}, we evaluate MetaCRL on the drug activity prediction task \cite{martin2019all}.
-The dataset is designed to forecast the activity of compounds on specific target proteins, encompassing a total of 4276 tasks.
+We also evaluate MetaCRL on drug activity prediction. pQSAR~\cite{martin2019all} is a dataset designed to forecast the activity of compounds on specific target proteins, encompassing a total of 4276 tasks.
+We adopt the same settings as~\cite{yao2021improving} and divide the tasks into four groups.
 In this experiment, $\lambda_{1}$ and $\lambda_{2}$ are both set to 0.3, and the evaluation metric is the squared Pearson correlation coefficient ($R^2$), reflecting the correlation between predictions and the actual values for each task.
 We record both the mean and median $R^2$ values, along with the count of $R^2$ values exceeding 0.3, which stands as a reliable indicator in pharmacology.

 The results are shown in Table \ref{tab:4}.
-Across the diverse sets of data, our approach attains performance levels akin to the SOTA baseline across all tasks.
+MetaCRL attains performance levels akin to the SOTA baselines across all four groups of data.
 Notably, we achieve a noteworthy enhancement of 3 in the reliability index $R^2 > 0.3$.
-This achievement underscores the effectiveness of our approach across disparate domains and the pervasive influence of task confounders.
+The achievement of this scenario underscores the effectiveness of our MetaCRL across disparate domains and the pervasive influence of task confounders.
 See Appendix F for full results.